lizzybrooks/python-possible/reader-01-the-command-line.md

 Unix has a very powerful concept called "pipes" which allow us to chain commands together, effectively feeding the output of one command into the input of another.
 To do so, we use the `|` symbol.

-Extract all lines of Moby Dick containing "whale", then sort them.
+Extract all lines of Lucid Dreams containing "heart", then sort them.

 ```bash
 grep heart LucidDreams.txt | sort -u